vijay-mygit/Web-Design-Challenge/README.md

-Latitude - Latitude Analysis Dashboard with Attitude For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
+#Latitude - Latitude Analysis Dashboard with Attitude

+For this project we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting weather data.
 In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

-Website Requirements
+#Website Requirements
-For reference, see the "Screenshots" section below.

 The website must consist of 7 pages total, including:

 A landing page containing: